sparky2708/katacoda-scenarios/machine-language-intro/setup.md

-To start working with Python use the following command:
+To start working with let's setup the environment using a DOCKER image:

 `docker run -v $(pwd):/workspace -it daa82/gdb-katacoda /bin/bash`{{execute}}